Common pike conger: Breeding

 In Australia, the females lay the eggs off the coasts; the eggs take 9–10 weeks to hatch.
 A female can lay up to four million eggs in a single year.

+Nutrition

+Pike conger is a nutrient-dense seafood, rich in protein, omega-3 fatty acids, and vitamins A, D, and B12.
+It supports cardiovascular health, neural development, and bone strength.
+Its low mercury content makes it a safer choice for frequent consumption compared to predatory fish.